 All EU countries apply the same import/export rules, some more strictly than others.
 However, it is important to be aware that some countries, such as France, have specific national customs regulations – the ” French touch ” as described by an expert in the international transport market.

-France and export of “dual use goods”
+France and the export of “dual-use goods

-Imports and European compliance
+Import and European compliance

-To introduce your products onto French and European markets, you will need an official European importer or an “Importer Of Record “(IOR).
-Your ” Importer of Record ” should be registered in all the countries in Europe in which you wish to do business.
+To introduce your products on the French and European markets, you need an official European importer, or ” Importer Of Record “(IOR).
+Your ” Importer of Record ” must be registered in all European countries where you want to do business.